-Any registered shareholder who has given a proxy may revoke such proxy by depositing an instrument in writing executed by such shareholder or by his or her attorney authorized in writing at the office of the Company at 63 Church Street, Suite 600, St. Catharines, Ontario, L2R 3C4, on or before the last business day preceding the day of the Meeting or any adjournment thereof or, as to any matter upon which a vote has not already been cast pursuant to the authority conferred by such proxy, with the Chairman of the Meeting of the day on the Meeting or any adjournment thereof, or in any other manner permitted by law.
+Any registered shareholder who has given a proxy may revoke such proxy by depositing an instrument in writing executed by such shareholder or by his or her attorney authorized in writing at the office of the Company at 63 Church Street, Suite 600, St. Catharines, Ontario, L2R 3C4, on or before the last business day preceding the day of the Meeting or any adjournment thereof or, as to any matter upon which a vote has not already been cast pursuant to the authority conferred by such proxy, with the Chair of the Meeting on the day of the Meeting or any adjournment thereof, or in any other manner permitted by law.
 Non-registered shareholders wishing to revoke a proxy should contact their Intermediary for instructions.
+Non-registered (beneficial) shareholders may revoke a voting instruction form or a waiver of the right to receive meeting materials and to vote, which has been given to an intermediary or its service company, at any time by written notice to the intermediary in accordance with the instructions received from the intermediary, except that an intermediary may not act on a revocation of a voting instruction form or a waiver of the right to receive meeting materials and to vote that is not received by the intermediary in sufficient time prior to the Meeting.
+Non-registered (beneficial) shareholders who have deposited a form of proxy signed by their intermediary and who wish to change their vote must contact their intermediary, since only registered shareholders may revoke a legal proxy.